giubil/CupidMe/readme.md

 ### Prerequisities

-CupidMe was written with Python 3.5 and uses the <a href="https://github.com/jmcarp/robobrowser">RoboBrowser</a> package.
+CupidMe was written with Python 3.5 and uses the <a href="https://github.com/jmcarp/robobrowser">RoboBrowser</a> library.

 ### Example Usage